Reading time: 5 minutes

 These are all just a big challenge though, and we're going to breeze through it all with simplified rules and easy steps by using this guide.

-Before we proceed to telling time in French, make sure you are already familiar with French numbers and how they work.
-If not, you can brush up on your French numbers by checking this link — The Easy Guide to French Numbers.
+Before we proceed to tell how to say time in French, make sure you are already familiar with French numbers and how they work.
+If not, you can brush up on your French numbers by checking this link --- The Easy Guide to French Numbers.

 PART 1.
 TELLING THE TIME